py-pdf/pypdf/docs/user/suppress-warnings.md

 Exceptions need to be caught if you want to handle them.
 For example, you could want to read the text from a PDF as a part of a search function.

-Most PDF files do not follow the specifications.
+Most PDF files do not follow the specification.
 In this case pypdf needs to guess which kinds of mistakes were potentially done when the PDF file was created.
 See [the robustness page](robustness.md) for the related issues.